System of National Accounts: Debates about SNA

 SNA data is used every day by millions of public servants, private sector data professionals, businesspeople, media and academics worldwide.
-Without SNA data (whether published by the UN, or published by other agencies), they would not have the internationally comparable economic data they require.
+Without SNA data (whether published by the United Nations and its partners, or published by other agencies), they would not have the internationally comparable economic data they require.
 So the data users appreciate that the information is available.
 However, SNA has also been criticized for its shortcomings.
 That is to be expected — with so many users of SNA data worldwide, and given the limits of what the SNA accounts can provide for different countries, it is simply impossible to satisfy everybody's economic data needs all of the time.
-For example, it has been argued that SNA should include measures of happiness, but this idea has never been implemented.
+For example, it has been argued that SNA should include measures of happiness, but this idea has never been implemented (although SNA 2025 adopts the category of "wellbeing").
 There do already exist international happiness measures, such as the World Happiness Report, which can be compared with SNA economic variables.
 The United Nations introduced the Human Development Index in 1990 specifically because it was felt that economic indicators alone are insufficient to assess human development; economic indicators do not necessarily express the average quality of life of a country's residents.